kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+## 2024-10-08

+* Condition.recordedDate added

 ## 2024-06-06

 * Disabled diagnostic reports for Hull as long as Bahia has no data mapped to it.

 ## 2024-07-08

 * Adjust example ProjectConfig.json for page size 10k and with another default export dir

 ## 2024-04-15